 This group usually meets from 1:00 p.m. to 3:00 p.m. ion the 2nd Tuesday of each month.
-Members gather in the LCGS Resource Room at the Harvey Engelhardt Funeral Home at 1600 Colonial Blvd. in Fort Myers.
+Members gather in the LCGS Small Group Meeting Room at the Harvey Engelhardt Funeral Home, 1600 Colonial Blvd. in Fort Myers.

-The LCGS Resource Room is located on the east side of the building.
-The entrance is just south of the carport.
+The LCGS Small Group Meeting Room entrance is located on the southwest side of the building.
 There is a sign at the door.

 Be sure to check out our recommended links to Irish research websites in our Research Links area.

 A DIFFERENT STYLE OF DIGGING

 An Irish researcher's GOAL – Find the specific place of your family origin in Ireland.

 - Mine your family sources – Family records, Bible, old letters and papers, scrap books, photos, family traditions, stories and obscure references.
 (Find the family pack rat.)

 - Vital records, church, funeral home and cemetery records.
 (Don’t forget the tombstone even if you have the death certificate and cemetery record.)